makersacademy/rps-challenge/notes.md

 # things id like to add on
 - count down like 3, 2, 1 before showing the user the computers choice

+- need to check mode method on game
+- play another round needs to clear player moves for logic to work